vppillai/WFI32E01-PPS-Selector/README.md

-# WFI32E01-PPS-Selector
+# PPS Function selector for WFI32E01 Modules

-A simple tool to see what combination of peripherals can be configured with the WFI32E01 module.
-This is not a replacement for the H3 pin manager and is not affiliated to Microchip Technology
+The Harmony3 configurator already has a pin manager that lets you configure PPS pins in software.
+This tool is meant mainly for system and Hardware designers who want to quickly explore the set of functionality that can be accomodated into a design using the WFI32E01 modules.